rootisgod/rootisgod/content/posts/2020/2020-05-05-Linux-Partition-Resizing.md

 <a data-fancybox="gallery" href="/assets/images/2020/linux-partition-resizing/04.png"><img src="/assets/images/2020/linux-partition-resizing/04.png"></a>
 {{< /rawhtml >}}

-It should realise there is now 16GB available so it will fin that in for us.
+It should realise there is now 16GB available so it will fill that in for us.
 Hit enter and accept that.

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2020/linux-partition-resizing/05.png"><img src="/assets/images/2020/linux-partition-resizing/05.png"></a>